brtos/brtos/brtos/README.txt

 - Added port for Atmel Studio with ATMEGA2560/1, ATMEGA328P
 - Now semaphores, queues and mailboxes can use the NO_TIMEOUT option in order to avoid timeout in Pend functions
 - Now it is no longer necessary to pass the structure OS_QUEUE to create a queue
-- Arquivos timers.c e timers.h alterados para stimer.c e stimer.h
+- timers.c and timers.h changed to stimer.c and stimer.h

+== BRTOS 1.90 Changelog ==
+- Added support for dynamic task install and uninstall